 RALEIGH, N.C. — The board of the Boll Weevil Eradication Foundation of North Carolina has set the 2021 boll weevil assessment at 75 cents per acre of cotton.
 The amount remains the same as in 2020.

 The fee supports the foundation’s efforts to monitor cotton acreage in North Carolina for any re-introduction of the boll weevil and to respond promptly with eradication treatments if necessary.

-“This trapping and monitoring program has proven to be a great investment for farmers who already have a lot of variables to manage in raising a crop,” said Agriculture Commissioner Steve Troxler.
-“Eliminating the boll weevil from our state years ago is what allowed us to have a viable cotton crop.
+“This trapping and monitoring program is a great investment for farmers who already have a lot of variables to manage in raising a crop,” said Agriculture Commissioner Steve Troxler.
+“Eliminating the boll weevil from our state years ago has allowed us to have a viable cotton crop.
 We certainly don’t want to see the return of this devastating pest, and this program helps us keep an eye on cotton fields in case of any spot re-introductions.”

 Foundation contractors will install the green-colored traps and monitor from late summer until after harvest and frost.
 Because the focus of North Carolina’s program has shifted from eradication to monitoring, the number of traps in fields has decreased.
 As such, each trap is critical, and farmers are encouraged to contact the foundation if traps are damaged or knocked down.

-Farmers in 52 counties grew 493,798 certified acres of cotton last year.
-This acreage represented a nearly 18 percent increase over 2018 totals.
-The top three cotton-growing counties were Halifax, Northampton and Martin.
+Farmers in 47 counties grew 336,940 certified acres of cotton last year.
+This acreage represented a nearly 32 percent decrease from 2019 totals due to poor planting conditions at the time.
+The top three cotton-growing counties were Halifax, Martin and Northampton.

 To learn more about the boll weevil monitoring program, go online to http://www.ncagr.gov/